panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-07-01-PMC/2020-07-01-PMC_Summary.md

 **4. Paper from the EOSC executive on participation**

-Ornela explained that there are some documentation shared by the EOSC Secretariat asking who (Research Infrastructures) want to take part and be founding members of the EOSC Legal Entity in Brussels.
-This entity (an International non-for-profit organisation or IASBL in Belgian law)  will have for the first few years direct European Commission funding with the expentation that over time will find an alternative funding model (maybe direct contributions from countries?) that will allow it to 'stand on its own feet'.
+Ornela explained that there are some documentation shared by the EOSC Secretariat asking who (Research Infrastructures) wants to take part and be founding members of the EOSC Legal Entity in Brussels.
+This entity (an International non-for-profit organisation or AISBL in Belgian law)  will have for the first few years direct European Commission funding with the expectation that over time it will find an alternative funding model (maybe direct contributions from countries, or from the founding members?) that will allow it to 'stand on its own feet'.

 Ornela shared https://www.cesnet.cz/wp-content/uploads/2020/06/Quo_vadis_EOSC.pdf
 and said that starting in slide 13 there is basic info on the legal entity